JezSarai/Jez_Portfolio/Backstage.md

 # Backstage

-Here you will find what I did in Excel, SQL and Rstudio to analyze the data
+Here you will find what I did in SQL and Rstudio to analyze the data (Most cleaning was done in Excel, except for a few exceptions).

 ## CASE to categorize users' weight using the BMI
 ```markdown